 By Mike Sherman, APSE President

-Eminian will be presented a first-place plaque at the 2015 APSE banquet.
+Anderson won for “Finally Forgiven,” a feature on the life of former Villanova basketball star Howard Porter.
+Newell won for “Life-changing son,” a story on how Kansas nose guard Keon Stowers overcame a childhood surrounded by “guns, gangs, sex.”
+Both will be presented first-place plaques at the 2015 APSE banquet.
 The banquet and awards dinner concludes the APSE Conference June 24-27 at The Westgate Hotel in San Diego, Calif.

 In early February, preliminary judges at the APSE Winter Conference in Lake Buena Vista, Fla., selected a top 10, with each judge ranking the entries in order from 1 to 10 separately on a secret ballot.
 Entries were given 10 points for a first-place vote, nine points for second and so on down to 1 point for a 10th-place vote.
 The final 10 were given to a second judging group, which ranked the entries 1-10 in the same fashion.
 The winner and final rankings are determined by tallying the ballots.

-The top 9 is listed below with links to writers’ Twitter pages and entries.
+The top 10 is listed below with links to writers’ Twitter pages, APSE member websites and winning entries.